September 1, 2015Faculty PositionRay Furuta was recently named flute faculty for Mission College in Santa Clara, California.

 July 15, 2013Another review from the 2013 Silicon Valley Music Festival!

-A powerful teaching artist, Ray Furuta is the Artist-Lecturer in Music at Santa Clara University where he teaches Flute, Global Music, Performance Practicum, Professional Development, and Music & Social Justice.
-Prior to this, and for three consecutive years, he served as a flute and chamber music instructor for the undergraduate department at Stony Brook University as the hand-selected teaching assistant to the world-renowned Emerson String Quartet.
-Subsequently, he has held residencies and given master classes at institutions including San Francisco Conservatory of Music, Stanford University, Lebanese American University of Beirut, UC San Diego, UC Santa Barbara, San Jose State University, Gettysburg College, University of Victoria (BC), California State University at Long Beach, SUNY Albany, New York University, Pacific Lutheran University, and University of the Pacific, among others.
-In addition, he is a regularly rotating faculty member for Orquesta Sinfonica Juvenil de Guadalajara, Icicle Creek Chamber Music Institute, and Imagine Music Seminar in Beirut, Festival de Camara Guadalajara.
+He has held residencies and given master classes at institutions including San Francisco Conservatory of Music, Stanford University, Lebanese American University of Beirut, UC San Diego, San Jose State University, University of Victoria (BC), and New York University, among others.
+In addition, he is a regularly rotating faculty member of the Icicle Creek Chamber Music Institute, Imagine Music Seminar in Beirut, and the Orqesta Sinfonica Juvenil de Guadalajara.

-As a recipient of the prestigious Staller Scholar and Distinguished Alumni "40 under 40" awards, Ray Furuta holds a doctor of musical arts degree from Stony Brook University where he was a pupil of Carol Wincenc and the Emerson String Quartet.
-Other important influences include flutists Jill Felber, Isabelle Chapuis and Elena Yarritu, harpsichordist Arthur Haas, and pianist, Wu Han.
+As a recipient of the prestigious Staller Scholar and distinguished alumni “40 under 40” awards, Ray Furuta holds his doctor of musical arts degree from Stony Brook University where he was a pupil of Carol Wincenc and the Emerson String Quartet.
+Other important influences include flutists Isabelle Chapuis, Jill Felber, and Elena Yarritu, harpsichordist Arthur Haas, and pianist and artistic visionary Wu Han.

 Chamber Music Silicon ValleyHome to the annual Silicon Valley Music Festival, CMSV attracts internationally renowned artists and provides invaluable experience for the up and coming young performers of tomorrow.http://www.cmsv.org/